 \paragraph{Organization of the Paper} In Section~\ref{sect:model}, we describe our model of asynchronous coordinate descent and state our results.
-In Section~\ref{sect:keyidea}, we give a high-level sketch of the structure of our analysis.
-Then, in Section~\ref{sect:simple}, we show that with the Strong Common Value assumption we can obtain a truly simple analysis for the Stochastic \textsf{ACD} (\textsf{SACD} for short); this analysis achieves the maximum possible speedup (i.e., linear speedup with up to $\Theta(\sqrt n)$ processors).
+In Section~\ref{sect:keyidea}, we give a high-level sketch of the structure of our analysis, and show that with the Strong Common Value assumption we can obtain a simple analysis of \textsf{SACD}; this analysis achieves the maximum possible speedup (i.e., linear speedup with up to $\Theta(\sqrt n)$ cores).
 Note that this is the same assumption as in Mania et al.'s result~\cite{MPPRRJ2017} and less restrictive than the assumptions in Liu and Wright's analysis~\cite{LiuW2015}.
-We follow this with a discussion of some of the obstacles that need to be overcome in order to remove the Strong Common Value assumption, and some comments on how we achieve this.
-We then give the full analysis of \textsf{SACD}.
+Then, in Section~\ref{sec::gen-framework}, we give the full analysis of \textsf{SACD}.
 All omitted proofs can be found in the appendix.
 Also, for the reader's convenience, at the end of this paper, we provide a table of the notation and parameters we use.